IgweDaniel/shopper/README.md

 Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests.

-## License

-This project is licensed under the Apache 2.0 License - see the `LICENSE` file for details.

-## Acknowledgments
+## Tools & Frameworks Used

 - Swaggo for generating Swagger documentation
 - Echo for the web framework
 - Golang-JWT for JWT authentication
+- Golang-migrate for database migrations